wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    both an A and AAAA for data.example.com when queried for www.example.com, they would create the following record:

    www.example.com.
-EXTRA "images,A; css,A; data,A; data,AAA;"
+EXTRA "images,A; css,A; data,A; data,AAAA;"

-   The entries in the EXRTA list are ordered.
+   The entries in the EXTRA list are ordered.
 An authoritative nameserver SHOULD insert the records in the order listed when filling the response packet.
 This is to allow the operator to express a preference in case all the records will not fit in the response.
 The